vxj9800/bareMetalRP2040/02_xipAndFlash/README.md

 4. Create a new file called `bootStage2.c` in `boot2` sub-folder.

 The complete process can now be described as follows,
-1. bootrom checks whether first 256 Bytes (which contains `bootStage2` function) of Flash is valid or not.
+1. `bootrom` checks whether first 256 Bytes (which contains `bootStage2` function) of Flash is valid or not.
-2. If it is then it loads those 256 Bytes into RAM and executes it.
+2. If it is, then `bootrom` loads those 256 Bytes into RAM and executes it.
 3. The `bootStage2` function sets up XIP peripheral, to allow processor to fetch instructions directly from Flash, and then jumps to the `main` function.

 Consider the following C code, which would go in the new `bootStage2.c` file.